codio/knowledge/source/instructors/teaching/plagiarism.rst

 Access Plagiarism features
 **************************

-When in your course, select your assignment and then click the **Actions** button (button to the top right of the screen) to show the available actions that includes Plagiarism
+When in your course, select your assignment and then click the **Plagiarism** button.

   .. image:: /img/guides/plag-button.png
      :alt: Plagiarism start